Yui100901/my_yolo/docs/datasets/classify/mnist.md

 ---
 comments: true
-description: Learn about the MNIST dataset, a large database of handwritten digits commonly used for training various image processing systems and machine learning models.
+description: Learn about the MNIST datasets, a large database of handwritten digits commonly used for training various image processing systems and machine learning models.
 ---

 # MNIST Dataset